Do you have a F.A.Q. about New York Broadway Tours?

-On our matinee tours and musical theater tours, we generally go into several theater lobbies or restaurants.
-Non-ticket holders are not allowed inside the theatres for legal reasons.
+On our Broadway tours, customers generally go into several theater lobbies or restaurants.
+We unfortunately are unable to visit inside Broadway theatre’s backstage due to union rules and for legal reasons.
 On the Greenwich Village Pub crawl, we’ll be going into pubs of course!

 Do I need to make a reservation and purchase tickets in advance?